ont-app/igraph-grafter/README.md

 # <img src="http://ericdscott.com/NaturalLexiconLogo.png" alt="NaturalLexicon logo" :width=100 height=100/> ont-app/igraph-grafter

-A port of the IGraph protocols to the Grafter protocols.
+A port of the IGraph protocols to the Grafter protocols (JVM only at present).

 Part of the ont-app library, dedicated to Ontology-driven development.